Страница 1 из 18

 In 80-90s the Institute (and later the University) progressed and improved its educational, scientific and research work.

 In 1993 the status of our institute was changed.
-Moscow Institute of Civil Engineering (MICE) was renamed to Moscow State University of Civil Engineering (MSUCE).
-Today MSUCE is the leading University of Russia in the sphere of construction education.
+Moscow Institute of Civil Engineering (MICE) was renamed to Moscow State University of Civil Engineering (MGSU).
+Today MGSU is the leading University of Russia in the sphere of construction education.

 Currently 5 major institutes, 14 faculties and 65 departments operate in Moscow State University of Civil Engineering, carrying out training in a wide range of specialities and specializations.
 There are more than 30 specialized research laboratories; over 50 innovative structures carry out research and venture developments in the field of design and construction of safe and comfortable buildings, structures and complexes representing an innovative environment generating the new knowledge in the construction industry.

-Under the auspices of MSUCE the Russian Commission for International Accreditation of construction specialists of the Russian and the CIS high schools were established.
+Under the auspices of MGSU the Russian Commission for International Accreditation of construction specialists of the Russian and the CIS high schools were established.